 Injection moulding

-- Cool and harden inside the mould
+- Cools and harden inside the mould

-- Open mould to release the part
+- Mould opened to release the part

 Extrusion